BRO: Battle Royale Online

 "You haven't forgotten that we're in a game, have you?"

 Putting the cube on the ground, I pressed on its top.
-Suddenly, the cube unfolded with a metallic crunch, and a flame appeared.
+The cube unfolded with a metallic crunch, and a flame appeared.

 This item might be a consumable that I have to buy every time, but I find it absolutely essential still.